 Creating a Killer Menu

-Well, if you are a burger joint, you probably do not need to distract your attention by starting an Acai product line for take-out.
+If you are a coffee shop, you probably do not need to distract your audience’s attention with starting a burger product line for take-out.

-You also wouldn't need to invest in the equipment and training necessary to offer pizza.
-These are different disciplines and appeal to different customers.
+You also wouldn’t need to invest in the equipment and training necessary to offer pizza.
+These are different disciples and appeal to different customers.

 If this seems obvious to you, then you are already ahead of the game.
-I have walked into plenty of small-town cafes where they are trying to be everything to everyone in the town.
-Being a "catch-all" is a demanding role to play and can often confuse your customers and staff.
+There are plenty of small-town cafes where they are trying to be everything to everyone in the town.
+Being a “catch-all” is a demanding role to play and can often confuse your customers and staff.

 Once you have defined your brand and decision-making process, now it’s time to look at your target customer.
 Are you targeting the health and wellness crowd?
 Going for more edgy and fringe ingredients to get attention?
 Or are you going for sugary drinks and sweet desserts to appeal to middle schoolers?
 These are all considerations to be made.

-Finally, what is achievable for your specific location?
-If you are starting from scratch and do not already have the equipment, you can start with the menu and then build your equipment list.
+For a solid menu, you will need to know what is achievable for your specific location.
+If you are starting from scratch and do not already have equipment, you can start with the menu and then build your equipment list from there.

-Space will also be a consideration.
+Space will also play a key role in the making of your menu.
 Does your space have a ventilation hood, or are you willing to install one?
 These factors will help determine if you need to use pre-cooked ingredients or prepare everything from scratch.